mitotic/graphterm/README.rst

 subdirectory of the distribution, after you have installed the ``tornado`` module in your system (or in the ``graphterm`` subdirectory).

-You can browse/fork the ``GraphTerm`` source code, and download the development version, at `Github <https://github.com/mitotic/graphterm>`_.
+You can browse the ``GraphTerm`` source code, and download the development version, at `Github <https://github.com/mitotic/graphterm>`_.